China to keep prices stable in 2022 amid solid efforts

 According to Liu, commodity prices on the international market rose significantly in 2021 due to factors such as global economic recovery, liquidity flooding, supply bottlenecks and extreme weather, increasing the cost pressure on downstream enterprises and disturbing industrial chains and supply chains, which also led to the rise in China's PPI.

-Facing mounting inflationary pressures worldwide, China has contributed by balancing supply and demand in the international market and stabilizing the global price level, amid efforts to stabilize domestic prices, Liu noted.
+China has contributed to stabilizing the global price level amid efforts to stabilize domestic prices, Liu noted.

-The country, with effective epidemic containment measures, bolstered a resilient economy with stable production order and prudent monetary policy, he added.
+The country, with effective epidemic containment measures, has a resilient economy with stable production order and prudent monetary policy, he added.

 Price movements are expected to be more dependent on endogenous factors as the external impact of the epidemic may gradually weaken, according to the researcher.